oliverjam/learn-advanced-react-reusable-components/README.md

 </select>
 ```

 With a composable API like this the developer has full control over how and where each composite part is rendered.
+If they want to add a classname to the first `<option>` they can just do it themselves.

-In React components that work this way are usually called _compound components_.
-Here's how our `InputField` might look as a compound component:
+React components that work this way are usually called "compound components".
+Here's how using our `InputField` might look if it were a compound component:

 ```jsx
 <InputField>